Dieseled-UP/Wifi-Rssi/README.md

 The Values will be written out to a given database
-I have used Volley to write out the data, you just to change the url to your own destination
+I have used Volley to write out the data, you just need to change the url to your own destination.

     private static final String REGISTER_URL = "http://pathTo/yourUploadFile.php";